omni-compiler/omni-compiler/docs/INSTALL.md

  If you want to use Coarray functions
     $ ./configure --with-gasnetDir=[GASNet-INSTALL-DIR] --with-gasnet-conduit=[GASNet-Conduit] --prefix=[INSTALL-DIR]

+ If you want to use OpenACC compiler
+    $ ./configure --with-gpuDir=[CUDA-INSTALL-DIR] --enable-openacc --prefix=[INSTALL-DIR]

 ### On the K computer
     $ ./configure --target=Kcomputer-linux-gnu --enable-fjrdma --prefix=[INSTALL-DIR]